 Corporate Support and Sponsorship Opportunities

-Corporate donors play a vital role in the Free Library’s efforts to create an educated and literate workforce.
-Through these creative partnerships we are having a great impact on the many important issues facing neighborhoods and communities throughout Philadelphia.
-The opportunities for corporate involvement are as diverse as our programs - providing multiple options for increased visibility, employee engagement and impact results on issues ranging from youth literacy to workforce development.
+Corporate donors play a vital role in the Free Library of Philadelphia's ability to achieve its mission to advance literacy, guide learning, and inspire curiosity.
+Through these creative partnerships, the Free Library addresses many important issues facing neighborhoods and communities throughout Philadelphia.
+The opportunities for corporate involvement are as diverse as our programs, providing multiple options for increased visibility, employee engagement, and impact on issues ranging from youth literacy to workforce development.

-For more information on the benefits of becoming involved with Library programs and events like the ones listed below, please contact Ruth Auslander, Director of Corporate Relations, at 215-567-7710 x522 or email@example.com.
+For more information on the benefits of becoming involved with Library programs and initiatives like the ones listed below, please contact Katherine Gulick, Director of Institutional Giving, at 215-814-3530 or email@example.com.

 A joint project of the Mayor's Office and the Free Library, One Book, One Philadelphia promotes reading, literacy, and community by motivating tens of thousands of people to read an annual featured selection and come together for engaging discussions and more than 100 thematically related programs with community partners throughout the city.
 Thousands of copies of the One Book featured selection are also distributed to Philadelphia school students for use as part of their English curriculum.